jax-ml/jax/docs/tutorials/thinking-in-jax.md

 plt.plot(x_jnp, y_jnp);
 ```

-The code blocks are identical aside from replacing `np` with `jnp`, and the results are the same.
+The code blocks are identical aside from replacing NumPy (`np`) with JAX NumPy (`jnp`), and the results are the same.
 JAX arrays can often be used directly in place of NumPy arrays for things like plotting.

 The arrays themselves are implemented as different Python types: